 What to View: You can select the types of messages that you want to display from the log.
-Firewall & Security, System, and Router Status messages can be selected.
+Firewall & Security, System, and Router

+Status messages can be selected.

-View Levels: There are three levels of message importance: Informational, Warning, and Critical.
-Select the levels that you want displayed in the log.
+View Levels: There are three levels of message importance: Informational, displayed in the log.

+Warning, and Critical.
+Select the levels that you want

-Apply Log Will filter the log results so that only the selected Settings: options appear.
+Apply Log Will filter the log results so that only the selected options recent activity.

+Settings: appear.

-Refresh: Updates the log details on the screen so it displays any recent activity.
+Refresh: Updates the log details on the screen so it displays any address configured in the Tools > Email Settings screen.